I am often asked how I start a painting in the first place.

 Add to this mix, an exploration into structure and form, by way of the many textures available –

 sand and gel, mica and moulding paste, even glitter and glow paint, and I am on my way to finishing a painting.

 I paint landscapes, and I try to make my work imaginative, poetic, atmospheric and original to capture the drama and mystery of the natural elements.

-I lived in Wiltshire for over thirty years, and was naturally influenced by the landscape in the close vicinity of Mere: the chalk escarpments with their terracing of strip lynchets casting strong shadows in early or late light.
-The surprising steepness of the various combes.
-White fields and tractor lines in the first green of the corn.
-The variety of marks on the land: circles and squares, stars and crosses.
-Old track ways across the downs and the way ancient woods suddenly appear on the tops of hills.
-The silent acres and the luminous clouds that drop lightly half out of sight behind the wide horizon.
+I lived in Wiltshire for over thirty years, and was naturally influenced by the landscape in the close vicinity of Mere: the chalk escarpments with their terracing of strip lynchets casting strong shadows in early or late light; the surprising steepness of the various combes; white fields and tractor lines in the first green of the corn; the variety of marks on the land: circles and squares, stars and crosses; old track ways across the downs and the way ancient woods suddenly appear on the tops of hills; the silent acres and the luminous clouds that drop lightly half out of sight behind the wide horizon.